sillsdev/web-languageforge/README.md

 Unfortunately, debugging the e2e tests does not currently work very well because of the way WebDriver handles control flow.

 ## Get a copy of the live database ##

+You need to have SSH access to the live database on [Language Forge](https://languageforge.org) or [Scripture Forge](https://scriptureforge.org).

 (For installation of npm see https://github.com/nodesource/distributions)